arun2k9317/cj_blog/OAUTH_TROUBLESHOOTING.md

 3. Verify all URLs match exactly (no trailing slashes, correct protocol)
 4. Try the OAuth flow in an incognito window
 5. Check Supabase logs in the dashboard for authentication events
+6. For Vercel: Check Vercel function logs in the dashboard for server-side errors